yhao-z/TDDIP/README.md

 ## Data

-I used one of the [OCMR](https://ocmr.info/) data to test the code as I was familiar with this dataset, specifically, I used one slice of the `fs_0060_1_5T` data. u can download the data in the Release page
+I used one of the [OCMR](https://ocmr.info/) data to test the code as I was familiar with this dataset, specifically, I used one slice of the `fs_0060_1_5T` data.